Jordanian Americans: After 1967

 In the mid 1960s, due to U.S. immigration laws and the Six-Day War of 1967 in Jordan, the number of Jordanians who emigrated to the United States exceeded the 11,000 people.
 At this time, the majority chose to settle in Western cities and in the southwest of the country, except the wealthy Jordanians who felt more comfortable in the suburbs of large cities.
 Then in the 1970s, a civil war broke out in Jordan, causing 27,535 Jordanians emigrated to the USA.
 In the 1980s, annually emigrated around 2,500 Jordanian to the USA.
 By then, the Jordanian community in the United States had grown at a rapid pace, and it already represented a large population.
 This was in large part related to the Arab-Israeli war in Jordan, as well as the Black September of 1971.
 Therefore, a substantial number of Jordanians who settled in the United States at this time were war refugees.
 The total number of Jordanian immigrants from 1820 to 1984 was 56,720.
 This wave of Jordanian emigration was due to internal strife in his country, as well as economic issues.
-Salaries were in the United States were higher than in Jordan, which incentivized workers to immigrate.
+Salaries in the United States were higher than in Jordan, which incentivized workers to immigrate.

 Demography

 U.S cities

 Currently, the New York City Metropolitan Area, notably including Paterson, New Jersey, attracts the highest number of legal Jordanian immigrants admitted to the United States.
 The Little Ramallah community of South Paterson in New Jersey is home to a rapidly growing Jordanian immigrant population.
 Yonkers, New York has a sizeable Jordanian population.
 The Jordanian American community in Washington, DC held a candlelight vigil after the death of King Hussein.
 Chicago also maintains, even today, a large Jordanian population.

 In the time period between World War II and the 1980s, most Jordanians who emigrate to the USA were men whose ages ranged from 20 and 39 and they married people.
 An important part of them were university graduates (30%), and worked in professional positions (40%).
 However, some immigrants lived only temporarily in the USA.
 Most Jordanians emigrate to the USA looking for better wages than they get in Jordan.
 One difference of Jordanians from other Middle Eastern immigrants is that they often bring their families to the US when they get a job there.
 The cohesion of their communities has hindered the Americanization of Jordanians.
 Most of Jordanians live in neighborhoods formed by people from their country.
 However, Jordanians who are fluent in English have greater interaction with the majority population.
 Their relationship with the rest of the population is reinforced when they have a good level of education and good jobs.
-Also, people from urban areas of Jordan be adapt more quickly in the US than those from rural areas.
+Also, immigrants from urban areas of Jordan have adapted more quickly in the US than those from rural areas.
 As with other immigrant groups, children raised in the United States integrate into American society more quickly than migrant adults.
 Jordanians generally speak Arabic, but many also speak English.